 10. Fresh vegetables

-A small handful of fresh vegetables or fresh, green grass helps hydrate rabbits due to their high water content.
+A small handful of fresh vegetables or fresh, green grass helps hydrate rabbits due to the high water content.

-Remember not to overdo it though; too much fresh food can be very rich for rabbit stomachs.
+Remember not to overdo it though; too much fresh food can be very rich for a rabbit’s stomachs.
 Always stick to the ratio of 80% hay, 15% fresh vegetables and 5% high-quality pellet food.